appelmar/gdalcubes_cpp/doc/docs/concepts.md

 ---

-## JSON collection format description
+### JSON collection format description

-## Sharing image collections
+### Sharing image collections

-# Data cube views
+## Data cubes

+gdalcubes are multidimensional arrays with dimensions band, datetime, y (latitude), and x (longitude).
+Cells of a cube all have the same size in space and time.
+Data cubes are fundamentally different from image collections.
+Image collections are irregular in time, may contain gaps, do not have a globally valid projection, ....

-Data cube views (or simply _views_) convert an image collection to a data cube by defining the basic shape of the cube, i.e. how we look at the data.
+To create data cubes from image collections, we define a _data cube view_ (or simply _view_).
+Data cube views convert an image collection to a data cube by defining the basic shape of the cube, i.e. how we look at the data.
 It includes

 - the spatiotemporal extent,